mmoses1127/VoidCrosser/README.md

 ### Extensive canvas rotations and offsets were used to allow each object in the game to have it's own unique rotation, speed, and position

+A major challenge of this game was the need for dozens of objects to be rotated independently on each animation frame.
+Most canvas games only rotate a single object at a time, such as the player.
+I used the canvas method pattern of saving the canvas, translating it to the target object, rotating the canvas by the object's rotation speed, translating the canvas back to its original orientation, drawing the image at the desired position, and restoring the canvas to its original saved state to preapre for the next object's rendering.

+###moving_object.js
 ```
 spinDraw = function(ctx) {
     let img = new Image();